Get Help Today(877) 648-4288

 Private, or commercial, health insurance is available through companies like Aetna, Cigna, Humana, and United Healthcare among many others.
 Sometimes, private health insurance is more expensive than plans provided through government programs, but they also tend to provide more healthcare options.
 The types of therapy (i.e. clinical, psychotherapy, massage) and amenities (from residential stays to horseback riding) covered by private health insurers differ from company to company and plan to plan.
 Some programs offer payments for just one type of care, and they usually limit the amount of time that someone can access that care.
 This includes inpatient treatment, outpatient treatment, IOP, inpatient/outpatient detox, and et cetera.
 Thus, it’s important to always check your benefits with your provider before booking any treatments.

 Group health insurance is a type of commercial health insurance, usually provided to employees by their employers or to members of an association.
 56% of non-elderly people get their healthcare through group health insurance provided by employers.

 Affordable Care Act and the Health Insurance Marketplace

 Prior to 2008, health insurance providers were not required to cover mental health or substance abuse treatment.
-This left millions of Americans without the requisite coverage to receive drug or alcohol intervention.
-Starting with the Mental Health Parity and Addiction Equity Act (MHPAEA) of 2008 and continuing through 2010 with the Affordable Care Act (ACA), government-funded, private, and group health insurers are required to give the same level of treatment benefits for disorders like Heroin addiction or alcoholism as they do for conditions like Diabetes or Leukemia.
+This left millions of Americans without the requisite coverage to receive drug or alcohol treatment.
+Starting with the Mental Health Parity and Addiction Equity Act (MHPAEA) of 2008 and continuing through 2010 with the Affordable Care Act (ACA), government-funded, private, and group health insurers are required to give the same level of treatment benefits for disorders like drug addiction or alcoholism as they do for conditions like Diabetes or Leukemia.

 - Emergency services